Abooddy/reactjs-navbar/README.md

 ## Demo

-Try out the navbar by [clicking here](https://react-yeurin.stackblitz.io/ "clicking here").
+Try out the navbar by opening both [this](https://react-yeurin.stackblitz.io/ "this") and [this](https://stackblitz.com/edit/react-yeurin/ "this").

 ## Usage